eliotcochrane/eliotcochrane.github.io/wip/Kurikoma Golf Club.md

 #### Driving Range

 Across the road from the clubhouse is a 250yd driving range.
-There are eight bays with soft mats with plenty of give to not hurt any muscles.
+There are fifteen bays with soft mats with plenty of give to not hurt any muscles.
 A 100円 coin will give you 15 balls ranging from simple range balls to premium lost balls like Titleist ProV1's.
 The range is also open before and after the round so if you feel that something needs work after the round you are free to do so.

 #### Putting Greens